News

 Cochrane’s Membership scheme helps reward everyone who helps provide produce and disseminate Cochrane evidence, as well as provide leadership for our strategic goals.
 Membership is a valuable addition to résumés, gives you voting rights, and opens opportunities for getting involved in governance and learning opportunities.

 We are proud to recognise extraordinary contributions to Cochrane with Lifetime and Emeritus Memberships.
-These will be awarded to those who have contributed to Cochrane’s success over many years and are now reducing or ending their active time with Cochrane.
+These will be awarded to those who have contributed to Cochrane’s success over many years and are now ending their active time with Cochrane.

 Lifetime and Emeritus Memberships